 The tour builder will automatically detect the state the user is in and will inform the user of the action she needs to perform, in order to successfully complete her task.
 In the following picture, the tour builder informs the user she needs to navigate to her desired web page and how to select an element from the page as the anchored HTML element.

 Searching for the right HTML element as the step anchor point

 This operation is extremely important.
 Creators should pay close attention to which HTML elements they are selecting as anchor points.
-When a product tour or a tooltip runs for an end user, it is important that the anchored elements for the steps are present in the page/section the end users visit.
-In case the anchored HTML element is not present in the DOM, the tour or tooltip will contain errors and the end-users will not be able to experience the right content.
+When a product tour runs for an end user, it is important that the anchored elements for the steps are present in the page/section the end users visit.
+In case the anchored HTML element is not present in the DOM, the tour step will contain errors and the end-users will not be able to experience the right content.

 Selecting an inappropriate anchor HTML element is most common when dealing with single-page applications, as the HTML elements might be loaded differently, depending on various user or application states.